DavidEGrayson/rgdeg/README.md

 License
 --

-These algorithms are released into the public domain.
+This code is released into the public domain.